Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

-It was certainly plausible that the whole idea of a Trojan horse is a dim memory or even a metaphor for some sort of siege tower.
+It is certainly plausible that the whole idea of a Trojan Horse is a dim memory or even a metaphor for some sort of siege tower.

-I mean, a siege tower would have had men inside of it, it would have been covered with animal skins and it's not such a far leap to get from a siege tower to a Trojan horse.
+It would have been covered with animal skins, and it's not such a far leap to get from a siege tower to a Trojan Horse.

-While historical sources date siege towers to a slightly later period, there's nothing in their construction that the Greeks couldn't have achieved.
+Narrator: While historical sources date siege towers to a slightly later period, there's nothing in their construction that the Greeks could not have achieved.

-Well in its simplest form the siege tower really is nothing more than a mobile ladder that's designed to get assault troops up to the level of the enemy battlements with some level of protection.
+In its simplest form, a siege tower really is nothing more than a mobile ladder that's designed to get assault troops up to the level of the enemy battlements with some level of protection.

-And yet, it is clearly a mammoth undertaking.
+Narrator: And yet, it's clearly a mammoth undertaking.

-It consists of a heavy timber framework, covered by wooden flanking on three sides for protection.
-Normally somewhat higher than the battlements so that archer's positions on the top level can look down and fire down on them from the battlements.
+Ressler: It consists of a heavy timber framework covered with wooden planking on 3 sides for protection, normally somewhat higher than the level of the battlements so that archers positioned on the top level can look down and fire down upon the battlements.

-You have to imagine these walls could be maybe six metres high of stone with another three metres of mud brick wall on top of that.
+Schwartz: So, you have to imagine these walls would be maybe 6 meters high of stone, with another 3 meters of mud-brick wall on top of that.

 This wouldn't be a stealth attack.